JosuaKrause/redipy/README.md

 inconsistent support of different backends and inconsistent behavior across different backends.

-## If You Find a Bug

-TODO

-## Contributing
+### Implementing

 The easiest way to contribute to `redipy` is to pick some redis API functions that have not (or not completely) been implemented in `redipy` yet.
+It is also much appreciated if you just add test cases or the stubs in a PR.
-For this follow these steps:
+For a full implementation follow these steps:

 1. Add the signature of the function to `redipy.api.RedisAPI`.
 Adjust as necessary from the redis spec to get a pythonic feel.
 Also, add the signature